-List only designated plans you currently offer.
-If you want to change your designated plans, you'll need to write us a letter requesting those changes; upon underwriting approval (if needed), you can then use this form to list your new plan mix. - name and identification number, and check the plan to which the member wishes to be moved
+First, write in the names of the plans available to your group members.
+List only designated plans voi currently offer ij 0 p If you want to change your designated plans, you'll need to write us a letter requesting those changes; upon underwriting approval (if needed), you can then use this form to list your new plan mix.